Open NowNon-Profit

 Who is eligible for the Commonwealth Home Support Programme (CHSP) Emergency and Critical Need?

-• Must be responding to a critical or urgent need affecting service delivery under the CHSP Emergency and Critical Need grant.
+• Applicants must be responding to a critical or urgent need arising from unforeseen and exceptional circumstances affecting service delivery.

-• Category 1: existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services, expiring on 30 June 2025 or 30 June 2027.
+• Category 1 Emergency: must be an existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services expiring on 30 June 2025 or 30 June 2027.

-• Category 2: existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services, expiring on 30 June 2025 or 30 June 2027.
+• Category 2 Critical need – provider viability: must be an existing CHSP provider with an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services expiring on 30 June 2025 or 30 June 2027.

-• Category 3: invited non-CHSP provider that is an existing Commonwealth funded provider.
+• Category 3 Service shortages – provider relinquishments: must be an invited non-CHSP provider that is an existing Commonwealth funded provider.

 • Eligible Category 3 provider types include approved Residential Aged Care and/or Home Care Packages providers, registered Department of Veterans’ Affairs providers, registered National Disability Insurance Scheme providers, and Aboriginal Community Controlled Health Organisations.